xparadoxical/gddocs/docs/endpoints/lists/getGJLevelLists.md

 # getGJLevelLists

-> This endpoint is used to search level listsb y name and / or filter
+> This endpoint is used to search level lists by name and / or filter

 ## Parameters